Current Issues and Events (UIL): Eligibility

-Each school may send up to four students; however, in districts with more than eight schools the district executive committee can limit participation to three students per school.
+Each school may send up to six students for the district meet, but only four students for the region and state meets.
+However, in districts with more than eight schools the district executive committee can limit participation to three students per school.
 In order for a school to participate in team competition, the school must send at least three students.

-Rules and scoring
+Rules and Scoring

-The test consists of two parts, a multiple choice section and an essay section.
+The test consists of two parts: a multiple choice section and an essay section.
+Students are given one hour to complete both sections.
 The multiple choice section consists of 40 questions.
-The questions may be answered in any order; there is no penalty for skipping questions.
+The questions may be answered in any order and there is no penalty for skipping questions.
 The essay section follows, which may include a quote or two and a prompt.
-The contestant must write an informative essay explaining the issue, while answering any questions in the prompt.
-Both sections must be completed in one hour; students who do not attempt the essay section are immediately disqualified.
+The contestant must write an informative essay explaining the issue while addressing any questions or angles from the prompt.
+Students who do not attempt the essay section are immediately disqualified.
 No time warning is given during the test; at the end of 60 minutes contestants must cease writing.

 The multiple choice section is scored first.
-Contestants are given one point for each question answered correctly, with no points being deducted for incorrect answers.
+Contestants are given two points for each question answered correctly, as no points are deducted for incorrect answers.
 After the multiple choice section is scored, the top eight students will have their essays scored.
-The essays are judged based on a holistic grading criteria of ten points.
-The multiple choice section and the essay section make up the student's individual points.
+However, more essays may be judged (typically no more than 10) depending on how many multiple-choice ties exist among the top eight multiple choice scores.
+The essays are judged based on a holistic grading criteria of 20 points by three judges.
+The multiple choice section and the essay section make up a student's individual score.
 For the team competition, the top three individual multiple choice scores from a school are added together.

+The maximum individual score is 100 points and the maximum team score is 240 points.
+Prior to the 2023-2024 school year, the maximum individual score was 50 points: 40 for the multiple-choice section and 10 for the essay section.